alekhyadama2003/Finance_Dashboard_Backend_Project/README.md

 ## 🗄️ Database
 - Initially used H2 (in-memory DB)
-- Migrated to MySQL for persistent storage
+- Migrated to SQL for persistent storage

 ---